chikolokoy08/mailchimp-api-3.0-get-methods/README.md

 http://mcapi3.jumpstartcreatives.com

-For assistance you cant contact http://jumpstartcreatives.com/contact-us
+For assistance you can contact http://jumpstartcreatives.com/contact-us

 ###################